quang-do-se/aws-certs/devops/tmp/study.md

 ## Kinesis

+- Kinesis streams are currently the only resource supported as a destination for cross-account subscriptions.

 - When the requirement is to process streaming data in real time, `Kinesis` must be strongly considered.
 "Real time" usually points to `Kinesis`.

 - `Kinesis Data Streams` is a low latency streaming service in AWS Kinesis with the facility for ingesting at scale.
 On the other hand, `Kinesis Firehose` aims to serve as a data transfer service.